-Additionally, all students will take a nationally recognized college admission exam (such as ACT) in 11th grade.
-The State of Ohio will now pick up the cost of the examination, enabling many more students to know if they are ready for college and to see it as an option.
+Additionally, all students will take a nationally recognized college admission exam (such as ACT) in the 11th grade.
+The State of Ohio will now pick up the cost of the examination, enabling more students to know if they are ready for college and to see if it is an option.